Hanikamu/hanikamu-service/README.md

 #### Definition
 Services enforce a pattern design as service objects.

-#### Why?
+#### Objectives
-- We want SRP(single responsibility classes) for easier testing.
+- Adherence to the Single Responsibility Principle for simplified testing.

-- We want to have a common pattern on our service design preventing a fragmentation of patterns.
+- Establishment of a uniform pattern for service design to prevent divergent practices.

-- We want to avoid business logic in our models.
+- Removal of business logic from models to maintain clean architecture.

-- We want to test our business logic in isolation.
+- Isolation of business logic for focused testing.

-- We want a complete overview over our domain model and business logic transactions
+- Comprehensive understanding of domain models and business transactions.

-- We want to express intent over data structure.
+- Emphasis on clear intent rather than mere data structuring.

 #### Principles